-- 19. On January 20, 2011, the Colorado River Basin Water Board adopted Resolution R7-2011-0014 to amend the Water Quality Control Plan for the Colorado River Basin Region (Basin Plan).
-The proposed amendment would have established a conditional discharge prohibition regulating agricultural discharges in the Palo Verde Valley and Palo Verde Mesa.
-Basin Plan amendments must be approved by the State Water Resources Control Board (State Water Board) before they become effective. - 20.
-On January 10, 2012, the State Water Board disapproved the proposed Basin Plan amendment, in part because there were no fees associated with the discharge prohibition and the amendment would have resulted in a disparate fee structure for discharges from irrigated agricultural lands across the state.
-This action resulted in the Colorado River Basin Water Board's subsequent adoption of a waiver of waste discharge requirements for agricultural discharges in the Palo Verde Valley and Palo Verde Mesa, and directed the Board's approach to regulating the Irrigated Agricultural Lands program in the Colorado River Basin Region. - 21.
-On June 26, 2014, the Colorado River Basin Water Board adopted the 2014 Conditional Waiver, which regulated discharges from irrigated agricultural lands in the Coachella Valley and included a requirement to pay state fees. - 22.
-The Coachella Valley Irrigated Lands Coalition (CVIL Coalition) is a third-party group that was formed to assist dischargers who became members of the CVIL Coalition to comply with the 2014 Conditional Waiver.
-The CVIL Coalition obtained approval from the State Water Board to manage fee collection and payment on behalf of CVIL Coalition members.
-All dischargers that enrolled under the 2014 Conditional Waiver enrolled as members of the CVIL Coalition. - 23.
-To comply with the 2014 Conditional Waiver and ensure attainment of water quality objectives, the CVIL Coalition developed a compliance program in which members were required to: - a.
+- 23. On January 19, 2005, the Colorado River Basin Water Board approved an amendment to its Basin Plan that established a Sedimentation/Siltation TMDL for the Niland 2, P, and Pumice Drains, which discharge directly into the Salton Sea.
+This amendment also established a valley-wide conditional discharge prohibition to regulate the quality of agricultural wastewater discharges from irrigated agricultural lands in the Imperial Valley. - 24.
+On January 20, 2011, the Colorado River Basin Water Board amended the Basin Plan to establish a similar conditional discharge prohibition regulating agricultural discharges in the Palo Verde Valley and Palo Verde Mesa.
+However, on January 10, 2012, the State Water Board disapproved the proposed Basin Plan amendment, in part because there were no fees associated with the discharge prohibition and the amendment would have resulted in a disparate fee structure for discharges from irrigated agricultural lands across the state.
+This action resulted in the Colorado River Basin Water Board's subsequent adoption of a waiver of waste discharge requirements for agricultural discharges in the Palo Verde Valley and Palo Verde Mesa, and directed the Board's approach to regulating the Irrigated Agricultural Lands program in the Colorado River Basin Region. - 25.
+On January 15, 2015, the Colorado River Basin Water Board adopted the 2015 Conditional Waiver, which regulated discharges from irrigated agricultural lands in the Imperial Valley and included a requirement to pay state fees. - 26.
+Upon adoption of the 2015 Conditional Waiver, Imperial Irrigation District (IID or District) and the ICFB agreed to organize and manage a coalition group and implement a compliance program for individual growers.
+The ICFB revised its "Voluntary TMDL Compliance Program" to meet the requirements of the 2015 Conditional Waiver, renamed it the "IID-ICFB Coalition," and enrolled its members into the IID-ICFB Coalition.
+IID agreed to manage state fee collection and payment for IID-ICFB Coalition Members.
+All dischargers that enrolled under the 2015 Conditional Waiver enrolled as members of the IID-ICFB Coalition. - 27.
+To comply with the 2015 Conditional Waiver and ensure attainment of water quality objectives, the IID-ICFB Coalition developed a compliance program in which members were required to: - a.
 Complete an individual Water Quality Management Plan (Farm Plan);